 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) 1 Internet outreach Non-targeted/broad community Non-English Speaking - Specify other language: Spanish A total of 985 surveys were received throughout the State.
 The survey was available in both English and Spanish.
 The results are available as part of the Needs Assessment and Market Analysis.
 Not applicable.
 2 Public Meeting Non-targeted/broad community Three public input meetings were held on January 30, February 6, and February 13.
-A complete set of transcripts from the meeting is included in the Appendix.
-Comments included the barrier of NIMBYism in communities, the difficulties for persons with disabilities, and the need for affordable housing.
 Not applicable.

 3 Public Non-targeted/broad A public hearing was A complete set of transcripts Not applicable.

 Hearing community held during the public from the meeting is included

 Stakeholders review period on April in the Appendix.
 One

 14, 2020 via webinar comment indicated the

 due to the COVID-19 limitations providers face with

 health concern. minimum grant requirements.

-The 30-day public
+The 30-day public comment period

-comment period

 occurred March 23 -

 April 21, 2020.